 There are words in Spanish which change their meaning depending on if they have or do not have a written accent.

 Let's look at "tú" vs "tu".

 - Tú is a subject personal pronoun.

-- It has a written accent on the u and it is a single word.
+- It has a written accent on the u.

 - The direct English translation is you (singular informal).